KuniPotat/Tongue_Image_Diabetes_Detection/README.md

 # Tongue_Image_Diabetes_Detection
 I have created a Python program with a user interface that can help identify diabetes by analysing images of the tongue.
+In this study, a non-invasive method for diagnosing diabetes based on TCM was created by combining CNN networks and a deep autoencoder learning algorithm.
+The balance between the five-element theory and the Yin-Yang idea of TCM can be seen in the tongue’s texture, geometry, and colour because the tongue is the index of internal organs.
+These features were extracted from the deep NN classifier model.
+For the classification of diabetes, a convolutional neural network variation is suggested.
+In addition to being easy to develop and implement, the suggested CNN also uses less computational power than the other rival neural network.
+An actual data set is used to test the proposed technique.